LawsonSchwantz/Writeups/Hack the Box/machine/Shoppy/description.md

 18. Check sudo permission that Jaeger has.<br>
 ![image](https://github.com/LawsonSchwantz/Writeups/assets/74954683/d5b119f6-fa3f-4d15-997f-d09603e46266)

 19. Right, that's what Josh said.
 We can run `sudo -u deploy /home/deploy/password-manager` to execute the file.
-Try to input Jaeger password and it's says Access Denied!
+Try to input Jaeger password and it's says Access Denied!<br>
 ![image](https://github.com/LawsonSchwantz/Writeups/assets/74954683/4be9630d-d203-49fe-9247-d7fb04329859)

 20. We can use scp for copy the file to our terminal.